Air Conditioner Maintenance Ensures Efficiency and Comfort

 When its time for a new air conditioning system Luedtke Tri-County Comfort can provide you with efficient options.
 By providing industry leading Rheem equipment we can make sure your home stays comfortable and your utility bills stay low.
 We offer Rheem solutions because of the top-quality, innovative products with the latest technology, dependable performance, great warranties and excellent service and support.
 All of this is why we confidently say, “Welcome to the new degree of comfort.”

 What do good central air units have in common?

 The best ones are efficient, operating on minimal electricity to hold utility bills down.
 They provide steady, dependable performance year after year when properly maintained.
 Good systems are quiet, long-lasting and low in service needs.

 How can I be sure my unit is the right size?

 Obviously, an air conditioner that’s too small won’t keep your home sufficiently cool.
 But what many don’t realize is that an over-sized system will cycle (turn on and off) more than necessary, wasting expensive energy and possibly putting undue strain on the compressor.

-Luedtke Heating & Cooling will determine the optimum size for your home by making a careful study of your cooling requirements.
+Luedtke Tri-County Comfort will determine the optimum size for your home by making a careful study of your cooling requirements.
 Window dimensions and exposure.
 Floor space, insulation and local climate.
 Heat-generating appliances.
 The direction your home faces.
 Even the amount of your home’s exterior shaded by trees.

-Luedtke Heating & Cooling can specify the cooling capacity of the system in either Btu/h (British thermal units of heat removed per hour) or refrigeration tons (one ton being equal to 12,000 Btu/h).
+Luedtke Tri-County Comfort can specify the cooling capacity of the system in either Btu/h (British thermal units of heat removed per hour) or refrigeration tons (one ton being equal to 12,000 Btu/h).